soderlind/wp-loupe/README.md

 - [x] [Download the latest release `wp-loupe.zip`](https://github.com/soderlind/wp-loupe/releases/latest/download/wp-loupe.zip) file and install from the WordPress admin interface (Plugins > Add New > Upload Plugin).
 - [ ] Install directly from the WordPress admin interface (Plugins > Add New > Search for "WP Loupe").

-The `wp-loupe.zip` file can also be found in the "Assets" section of the [latest release](https://github.com/soderlind/wp-loupe/releases/latest).
+> The `wp-loupe.zip` file can also be found in the "Assets" section of the [latest release](https://github.com/soderlind/wp-loupe/releases/latest).

-After installation, activate the plugin and navigate to `Settings > WP Loupe` to reindex all posts and pages.
+After installation, activate the plugin and navigate to `Settings > WP Loupe`m and click the `Reindex search index` button, to reindex all posts and pages.

 ## How to Use

+### Searching

+- `Hello World` will search for posts containing `Hello` or `World`.
+- `"Hello World"` will search for posts containing the phrase `Hello World`.
+- `Hello -World` will search for posts containing `Hello` but not `World`.

+### Usage

 - The search index is automatically updated when a post or page is created or updated.
-- To add older posts or pages to the search index, navigate to `Settings > WP Loupe`, and click the "Reindex search index" button.
+- To add older posts or pages to the search index, navigate to `Settings > WP Loupe`, and click the `Reindex search index` button.
 - Add custom post types to the search index by selecting the post type in the `Settings > WP Loupe` admin page, or by adding the post type to the `wp_loupe_post_types` filter (see below).

 ## Filters